department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/README.md

 ## Contact us
 - First time working with us?
 Review the guidance in [Getting started with the Collaboration Cycle](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/vsp-collaboration-cycle/collab-cycle-get-started.md#questions-about-your-product).
 If you’re able to answer all the questions, then submit a Github [Collaboration Cycle Kickoff](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=andreahewitt-odd%2C+shiragoodman&labels=vsp-product-support%2C+collaboration-cycle%2C+collab-cycle-review&template=collab-cycle-kickoff.md&title=Collaboration+Cycle+Kickoff+%5BTeam+Name%2C+Feature+Name%5D) ticket to find out which touchpoints we recommend for your product.
 - Ready to schedule a touchpoint?
-Follow the guidance for each touchpoint under [VSP Collaboration Cycle Touchpoints](#3-prepare-for-and-schedule-your-touchpoints).
+Follow the guidance for each touchpoint under [Platform Collaboration Cycle Touchpoints](#3-prepare-for-and-schedule-your-touchpoints).
 - Have a question about one of our practice areas?
-Come to our weekly Collaboration Cycle Office Hours listed in the [VSP Collaboration Meetings Calendar](https://calendar.google.com/calendar/u/0/embed?src=adhocteam.us_4dn3o77gcm5e3vbiedlha96tc0@group.calendar.google.com&ctz=America/New_York).
+Come to our weekly Collaboration Cycle Office Hours listed in the [Platform Collaboration Meetings Calendar](https://calendar.google.com/calendar/u/0/embed?src=adhocteam.us_4dn3o77gcm5e3vbiedlha96tc0@group.calendar.google.com&ctz=America/New_York).
 - Need immediate assistance?
 Reach out to @vsp-product-support-members on the [#vfs-platform-support](https://dsva.slack.com/archives/CBU0KDSB1) channel.

 ## Change history